 - Periorificial Dermatitis: Periorificial dermatitis looks very similar to acne or rosacea, and it generally develops around your eyes, mouth, and nose.

-- Neurodermatitis: This type of skin inflammation is typically caused by intense itching that irritates the skin’s nerve endings.
+- Neurodermatitis: This type of skin inflammation is typically caused by intense itching or pruritus that irritates the skin’s nerve endings.

 - Stasis Dermatitis: Stasis dermatitis is caused due to issues with blood flow in your veins, leading to swollen ankles, itching, scaling, open sores, and pain.